jasonmm/compojure-wiki/Developing-without-web-server-restarts.md

 Restarting the web server after every tiny change is slow and tiresome.
-To speed up development you can set up automatic application reloading/redeployment.
+To speed up development you can set up automatic application reloading.

 # Lein-Ring